Skip to main content

 - Screen spam calls and block repeat offenders

-The AI uses the information you've set up in your account — services, business hours, FAQs, and online booking settings — to give accurate, helpful answers.
+The AI uses the information you've set up in your account — services, business hours, FAQs, Call questions, and scheduling settings — to give accurate, helpful answers.
+It carries forward details callers already shared and skips similar saved questions instead of asking twice.

 3. Call is processed